4 day trek

 Te Urewera Treks takes you on a 4-day journey through this ancient and pristine landscape, on what is still classified as a Great Walk, even though Te Urewera has been emancipated.
 Our local Tuhoe guides bring the forest alive, sharing tribal stories, histories & culture with you on the trail, whilst relaxing around the fire or staring up at the stars.
-The track pays homage to the landscape and demands an adventurous person, that enjoys an undulating terrain broken up by fantastic views.
+This trek pays homage to the landscape and demands an adventurous person, that enjoys a bit of challenge and is able to adapt to changeable weather and go with the flow

 From Waiharuru Hut, we traverse the shores of the lake to Te Totara Bay, where the track climbs over a saddle before descending to Maruiti Hut.
 There is then a brief climb over the Whakaneke Spur and a steady sidling descent with magnificent lake views, to Maraunui Bay where we have a late morning tea.